thomaswpp/mpquic-sbd/README.md

 To run the MPQUIC-SBD, you have two choices:

-(1) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
-To go to Section 2.1 for instructions.
+ * (a) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
+Go to Section 2.1 for more instructions.

-(2) You can create your own experimental environment, and then download and install this software artefact.
+ * (b) You can create your own experimental environment, and then download and install this software artefact.
+Go to Section XX for more instructions.

-### 2.1 Quickstart from our prepared VM
+### 2.1 Quickstart to reproduce our experiments from a prepared VM

-Our VM is a KVM (Kernel-based Virtual Machine)(https://www.linux-kvm.org) with Ubuntu 14.04 LTS inside, in which we extended from the default MPQUIC implementation (https://github.com/qdeconinck/mp-quic) to support SBD.
+The VM is a KVM (Kernel-based Virtual Machine)(https://www.linux-kvm.org) with Ubuntu 14.04 LTS inside, in which we extended from the default MPQUIC implementation (https://github.com/qdeconinck/mp-quic) by implementing the SBD support.
 All the source code files, scripts, and tools are installed and ready to run from that VM.

-To reproduce the experiments and measurements[1], you have to:
+To reproduce the experiments and measurements[1], you have to firstly:

  - 1. Prepare a Linux host.
 For ease install, we suggest a user-friendly Linux such as Ubuntu.
 For instance, we installed Ubuntu 20.04.5 LTS in our host, which is consisted of a server node HP Proliant ML30 Gen9, Intel Xeon 4-Core 3~{GHz}, 8~{GB} RAM, 1~{TB} hard disk.